Helpful Information And Tips

 Fraud against the government is often reported by individuals who are not actively looking for fraud.
 Instead, they come across some suspicious activity or notice a pattern of wrongdoing in their daily life.
 This is why most cases of reported fraud involve employees who see their own company, other employees or management commit fraud in the workplace.
 Read More

-How do you know if you have a whistleblower case?
-In general, you need some specific credible information or evidence of fraud to be able to file a whistleblower case under the False Claims Act, or other whistleblower cases.
+How do you know if you have a viable whistleblower claim?
+In general, you need some specific credible information or evidence of fraud to be able to file a whistleblower case under the False Claims Act or other whistleblower cases.
 The amount of information needed to bring a claim depends on the type of case.
 The amount of the available reward may also depend on the type of information provided to government investigators.
 Read More

-You may be wondering how you can best prepare from your initial meeting with us.
+You may be wondering how you can best prepare for your initial meeting with us.
 This first meeting is very important.
 Read More